Red Velvet Sheet Cake

 -

-In a large bowl whisk together the flour, granulated sugar, baking soda, cocoa powder, and salt until evenly combined with no cocoa streaks.
+In a large bowl, whisk together the flour, sugar, baking soda, cocoa powder, and salt until well combined.

 -

-In a separate large bowl whisk the vegetable oil, buttermilk, eggs, red food coloring, white vinegar, and vanilla until smooth and fully emulsified.
+In a separate medium bowl, whisk together the oil, buttermilk, eggs, red food coloring, vinegar, and vanilla.

 -